nadisan/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 Firewall: A firewall is needed to protect the server from unauthorized access and malicious attacks.

-Monitoring: Monitoring tools like Nagios or Zabbix should be used to monitor the health of the server, application, and database.
+Monitoring: Monitoring tools should be used to monitor the health of the server, application, and database.

 SSL Certificate: An SSL certificate should be installed on the server to enable secure communication between the server and clients.